xiix0/scam/README.md

-You teach best what you most need to learn.
+Your best consolation is the hope that the things you failed to get weren't really worth having.